nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Standalone-Consul-Server-with-Ansible.md

 You can find the source code for this post [on GitHub](https://github.com/nfisher23/some-ansible-examples/tree/master/consul-server).

 [Consul](https://www.consul.io/) is a distributed service discovery engine.
-It&#39;s primary purpose is to track and manage services that interact with it--usually via an HTTP API.
+It's primary purpose is to track and manage services that interact with it--usually via an HTTP API.
 It monitors the health of services in near real time, providing a more robust way of routing services to healthy and responsive nodes.

-In this post, we&#39;ll look at provisioning a standalone consul server with Ansible.
+In this post, we'll look at provisioning a standalone consul server with Ansible.
 This is not recommended for production, both because this Consul Server is a single point of failure and because there is no security in this example, but it is a good starting place to Proof-of-Concept the technology.

 You will need Molecule, Ansible, VirtualBox, and Vagrant for this example to work.
 It will be easier for you to follow along if you are already familiar with those tools.